guilhermebkel/gbkel-about/learning-notes/o-jeito-peter-lynch-de-investir.md

 At last but not least, you have to make the same effort you make to buy food and things you like in buying stock options.
 There are different ones and there's no limit for the profit they can give you.

-Below you can see the steps you can be based at in order to choose a stock option:
+Below you can see the steps you can be based at in order to make a history about the stock option in order to help you deciding to buy it or not:

 1. If you're going to choose a stock option based only in the power of a single product it sells, the first thing you need to discover is: What effect does this product make in the final brand result?